emmadigital/DataAnalyticsSalesKeyInsights/README.md

 ============================

 **Project Brief**
 My case study is based on a computer hardware company that is addressing issues in an evolving sector.
-The sales director decides to invest in a data analysis project and wants to construct a Power BI dashboard that would provide him with real-time sales insights.
+The sales director decides to invest in a data analysis project and wants to construct a Power BI and Tableau dashboard that would provide him with real-time sales insights.

 **Sales Key Insights Report Power BI**